jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+19 Sep 2020

+- Buckets of Blud by Peter Thoneman, review of *The Oxford Handbook of Warfare in the Classical World*, *Roman Seige Warfare*,  and several other books in *TLS*,   May 9, 2014, p.
+7-8 (no link):

+  "...
+Livy on Hannibal, Caesar's *Gallic Wars*.
+For those of a certain age, memories of O level or School Certificate Latin will be filled with grammar and men killing one another. ...

+  Today's GSE Latin is a gentler, less martial world.  *The Cambridge Latin Course* no longer requires you to translate mysterious sentences like 'The camp had been fortified with a palisade so high that the enemy did not try to cross it'.
+Hannibal has given way to mildly racy bits of Ovid, and the AQA exam board would no more dare to set Caesar's *Civil Wars* than they would Augustine's *City of God*.

+  Still, the old emphasis on camps and cavalry did have one thing to be said for it: it was true to a central element of ordinary in the ancient world. ...
+The fall of great cities, the violent death of their menfolk and slavery for their women, was part of the common stock of human experience in antiquity. ...
+So in a sense the old O level syllabus had it right: starting with Caesar's *Gallic Wars* at least has the merit of forcing us to confront the casual, unreflective militarism of the ancient world.

+  ... from Thucydides to Ammianus, there survives a vast ancient literature of surging legionaries, desperate valour, and generals throwing their cavalry thousands of paces over the river.
+The trouble is that, as historians have gradually come to recognize, almost all of this stuff is idealizing fantasy, not reportage.
+When a particular battle is described by more than one author, more often than not the accounts are wildly contradictory.

+  Josh Leviathan's *Roman Seige Warfare* is a fairly typical sample of the surging-legionaries school of military history. ... assaults, sallies, sallies taking the form of assaults,  Gauls attacking ditches with arrows.
+Need one emphasize that all this is the purest fiction?
+  Caesar's self-serving 'narrative' of the seige of Alesia is so delibrately bland and stereotyped as to be completely meaningless -- indeed, ... it is hard to think of a more systematically dishonest ancient text than Caesar's *Gallic Wars*, the work of a very clever and unscrupulous aristocrat pretending to be a plain-speaking soldier.

+  The embedding of military history into the broader cultural history of the ancient world is clearly the best way out of the subject's current intellectual ghetto. ...
+Thucydides has no particular interest in battles, weapons, or cavalry tactics.
+For him, the Peloponnesian War was interesting  because it revealed, in the starkest form, the subterranean tensions and ethical faultlines of Greek *polis*-society.
+  Warfare is always  part of a larger social system.
+Or, to paraphrase
+  Molesworth: just what was it about Greek and Roman society than encouraged so many people to spend so much of their time attacking ditches?"

 18 Sep 2020

 - NB by J.C. in *TLS*, Apr 22 2011, p.
 32 (no link):